dweekly/docs/pages/web/amp-journeys.md

 ### Select an AMP-compatible template

 Once you have your audience selected, you can configure your templates.
-Currently, only **Branch Standard Banner Bottom** is supported on AMP because Google requires that banners not show in the top 75% of an AMP page.
+Currently, only <notranslate>**Branch Standard Banner Bottom**</notranslate> is supported on AMP because Google requires that banners not show in the top 75% of an AMP page.
 Over time, Branch will add support for more Journeys templates.

-When you click **Select Template** from the **Configure Views** step, the **standard bottom banner** view type should already be selected, showing you the Journeys templates that are compatible with AMP:
+When you click <notranslate>**Select Template**</notranslate> from the <notranslate>**Configure Views**</notranslate> step, the <notranslate>**standard bottom banner**</notranslate> view type should already be selected, showing you the Journeys templates that are compatible with AMP:

 ![image](/_assets/img/pages/journeys/amp-select-template.png)

-Hover over the template and click **Create**.
+Hover over the template and click <notranslate>**Create**</notranslate>.

 ### Validate & Test your AMP Journey

-On the **Validate & Test** step, you will see AMP-specific messages if you have targeted **AMP Web** users on the [Select Audience](#target-amp-web-in-your-audience) step.
+On the <notranslate>**Validate & Test**</notranslate> step, you will see AMP-specific messages if you have targeted <notranslate>**AMP Web**</notranslate> users on the [Select Audience](#target-amp-web-in-your-audience) step.

 ![image](/_assets/img/pages/journeys/amp-validation.png)

 #### The selected template is not AMP-compatible

-If Branch has detected that you have selected a template that is not compatible with AMP, you will see an error on the **Validate & Test** step.
+If Branch has detected that you have selected a template that is not compatible with AMP, you will see an error on the <notranslate>**Validate & Test**</notranslate> step.
 [See which templates are currently compatible](#customization-limitations).

 ### Track Analytics

-Analytics for AMP Journeys works the [same way as for regular Journeys](/web/journeys/#visualizing-journeys-performance), in that you can see clicks, opens, installs, and custom events tied to your Journey by clicking **View Performance** from the actions menu for your AMP Journey.
+Analytics for AMP Journeys works the [same way as for regular Journeys](/web/journeys/#visualizing-journeys-performance), in that you can see clicks, opens, installs, and custom events tied to your Journey by clicking <notranslate>**View Performance**</notranslate> from the actions menu for your AMP Journey.

 ![image](/_assets/img/pages/journeys/view-performance.png)